pokusio/try-r-studio/.story/step1/README.md

 * About Cloud Storages which could be used to manage docker volumes :
   * https://cloudinfrastructureservices.co.uk/azure-blob-storage-vs-aws-s3-which-is-better/
 * About Docker volume drivers :
+  * hm there's one volume driver that is not so common, let's try and do that, it's from a small cloud provider : https://netapp.io/2016/06/14/using-netapp-docker-volume-plugin-docker-compose/
   * Azure Storage docker volume drivers :
     * https://github.com/Azure/azurefile-dockervolumedriver
     * https://docs.docker.com/cloud/aci-integration/#using-azure-file-share-as-volumes-in-aci-containers : here they show example how to use [the azure files docker volume driver](https://github.com/Azure/azurefile-dockervolumedriver) in Azure Container Instances (same as AWS ECS Elastic Container Services, Azure probably has the fargate project equivalent for serverless)